jaiderospina/ANTICIPACION_2025_AULA_Q/GESTION_CIBERSEGURIDAD/TAREA_CISO_SANS/Grupo 7 MOGT/README.md

 _bla bla bla_
 ![Imagen de DNS Spoofing](https://media.giphy.com/media/mwOein9vVjBLO/giphy.gif?response_id=591f21fc082f7139de5a6050)

-• Potential cost savings – building a SOC is expensive
+* Potential cost savings – building a SOC is expensive.
-• Fully trained and qualified staff
+* Fully trained and qualified staff.
-• Experience handling stressful situations
+* Experience handling stressful situations.
-• Experience handling all types of security events effectively and efficiently
+* Experience handling all types of security events effectively and efficiently.
-• Augments existing staff/fills gaps in hiring skills professionals
+* Augments existing staff/fills gaps in hiring skills professionals.
-• Threat Intelligence – keeps you current on emerging threats
+* Threat Intelligence – keeps you current on emerging threats.
-• Helps you leverage security intelligence across industries
+* Helps you leverage security intelligence across industries.
-• Industry information sharing
+* Industry information sharing.
-• Enables organizations to focus on core tasks
+* Enables organizations to focus on core tasks.
-• Breaks down barriers in organizations where silos exist
+* Breaks down barriers in organizations where silos exist.
-• Enables 24x7x365 requirement
+* Enables 24x7x365 requirement.
-• Provides SLAs on how service will be provided
+* Provides SLAs on how service will be provided.
-• Well-defined run book
+* Well-defined run book.

 ## 2. OUTSOURCING CONS
 _bla bla bla_
 ![Imagen de DNS Spoofing](https://media.giphy.com/media/mwOein9vVjBLO/giphy.gif?response_id=591f21fc082f7139de5a6050)

-• Unfamiliar with organization’s business drivers/industry
+* Unfamiliar with organization’s business drivers/industry
-• Limited on depth of service and capabilities
+* Limited on depth of service and capabilities
-• Optimizes its systems to scale and services a large volume of customers
+* Optimizes its systems to scale and services a large volume of customers
-• Large customer base, lacks intimate knowledge
+* Large customer base, lacks intimate knowledge
-• Lack of dedicated resources & support for your organization
+* Lack of dedicated resources & support for your organization
-• Focused on maximizing profits
+* Focused on maximizing profits
-• Lack of specialization, excels at providing standard security services vs. customized
+* Lack of specialization, excels at providing standard security services vs. customized
-• Minimal opportunities for correlation unless all data are sent to the MSSP
+* Minimal opportunities for correlation unless all data are sent to the MSSP
-• Outsourced threat intelligence has a short lifespan • No incentive to help improve your operations
+* Outsourced threat intelligence has a short lifespan • No incentive to help improve your operations
 • Limited ability to store data

 ***